trippdavis/Pokedex-Day2/README.md

 The first thing to do is get your `RootView` displaying `Pokemon`.
-To do this, we should first fill out `addPokemonToList(pokemon)` method in `pokedex-1A.js`.
+To do this, we should first fill out `addPokemonToList(pokemon)` method in `pokedex-1A.js` which takes an instance of `Pokedex.Models.Pokemon` as an argument.
 Create an `li` with jQuery, and list a few high-level details of the Pokemon: `name` and `poke_type`.
 This is just an index of Pokemon, so we won't display all data here.
 Append your `li` to `this.$pokeList`.